harryjstroud/TMCS-2019/hackathon/dimensionality-reduction/dimensionality-reduction.md

 3. *Visualization/Plotting*
 Generate 2D and 3D of whatever data you like.
 The [matplotlib gallery](https://matplotlib.org/gallery/index.html) is a great place for example scripts for various types of plots, e.g., [fancy scatter plots](https://matplotlib.org/gallery/shapes_and_collections/scatter.html#sphx-glr-gallery-shapes-and-collections-scatter-py), [having 2D and 3D plots in the same figure](https://matplotlib.org/gallery/mplot3d/mixed_subplots.html#sphx-glr-gallery-mplot3d-mixed-subplots-py), [ an animated 3D random walk](https://matplotlib.org/gallery/animation/random_walk.html#sphx-glr-gallery-animation-random-walk-py), etc.

-### Phase II: Project new molecular dynamics trajectory of the “training” system into the defined reduced dimensional space
+### Phase II: Dimensionality reduction on VR trajectories.
 1. *Pre-Processing*
+Make sure pre-processing code is able to handle data from VR (depending on the size, consider using VMD to select a subset of the coordinates).
 2. *Processing*
+Do PCA on this new matrix of structures.
+3. *Visualization/Plotting*
+Plot PCs of pathways in VR.

+### Phase III: Project new molecular dynamics trajectory of the “training” system into the defined reduced dimensional space
+1. *Pre-Processing*
+Make sure pre-processing code is able to handle this new data.
+2. *Processing*
 Fit new data into previously defined space.
 3. *Visualization/Plotting*
 Plot both old and new data in previously defined space.

-### Phase III: Investigate other options
+### Phase IV: Investigate other options
 1. *Pre-Processing*
 Investigate other ways of representing input data (e.g., interatomic distances, intramolecular angles, dihedrals, mass-weighted coordinates, etc.).
 2. *Processing*
 Investigate other dimensionality reduction techniques (e.g., PCA, TICA, kernel PCA, etc.).
 3. *Visualization/Plotting*
-Animated plots, line vs. scatter plots, 2D and 3D plots.
+Animated plots, line vs. scatter plots, different color maps.

-### Phase IV: Dimensionality reduction on VR trajectories.